xind14/reading-notes/README.md

 # My Notes and Assignments for Code Fellows Code 102
 ## Class 1 - Markdown
 ![Markdown Icon](https://upload.wikimedia.org/wikipedia/commons/d/d9/Markdown.png)
+#### Introduction
+Hello everyone!
+My name is Xin Deng and here is the link to my [Github portfolio page!](https://github.com/xind14) The first assignment is to create my first project on Github and make a reading-notes repository after learning markdown for the first time.
+The different features I've used for this assignment are **heading, lists/nested list, styling: italics and bold, links, images, and emojis 😉** I plan on putting all assignment instructions on here to keep a record, but also I have bad memory so it'll be nice to have everything here.

 ### Lab 1 - Learning Markdown by creating a Github Pages website

 ###### Resources Link/Pages: